-1. Confidential Resources for Information, Counseling and Support campus who have been, or know someone who has been, the victim of sexual violence, relationship violence or stalking.
+1. Confidential Resources for Information, Counseling and Support

+Resource offices are available to assist members of the Penn community and visitors to the campus who have been, or know someone who has been, the victim of sexual violence, relationship violence or stalking.
 The staff of these offices are available to provide counseling and support, as well as information about and assistance with making a complaint.